samuell/irods-cheatsheets/irods-rule-lang-full-guide.md

 ### Inductive Data Type

-The features discussed in this section are currently '''under development'''.
+The features discussed in this section are currently **under development**.

 The new rule engine allows defining inductive data types.
 An inductive data type is a data type for values that can be defined inductively, i.e. more